 - Application development method, and

 - User experience design strategy

-The organization drive for faster response to customer need is an outside-in view of organization design, rather than inside-out.
+The organization drive for faster response to customer need is an outside-in view of organization design, rather than inside-out for Agile to become:

 - Employee empowerment method,